tigera/docs/calico-enterprise/network-policy/networksets.mdx

 - **Egress access control**

-    Networksets are a key resource for defining egress access controls; for example, securing ingress to microservices/apps or egress from workloads outside the cluster.
+    Network sets are a key resource for defining egress access controls; for example, securing ingress to microservices/apps or egress from workloads outside the cluster.

 - **Troubleshooting**